 Review your account settings

 By clicking on “Me” in the top LinkedIn navigation, you’ll have the option to view your account settings and privacy.
-First, set a custom url that includes your name and is easy to share.
+First, set a custom URL that includes your name and is easy to share.
 Next, take a moment to review your settings and ensure you’re comfortable with the amount of information provided to other professionals.
 You’ll be able to adjust what information is public, who can see your updates and contacts, how you appear when viewing others’ profiles and more.